seanmay/io-guard/README.md

 - `nullable<T>(test)` -- (**if** this thing is not null, does it pass)
 - `erratic<T>(test)` -- (**if** this thing is defined **and** is not null, does it pass)

-You might use them like
+You might compose them like

 ```ts
 const isValidDepartmentInput = Guard<ErraticDepartmentAPIResponse>({